raphaellepuschitz/SVG-World-Map/README.md

 ### Map object return values

 After initialization, the `svgWorldMap()` function will give you an object in return.
-If the map is called like this `var myWorldMap = svgWorldMap(mySVG);`, then the return data looks something like this:
+If the map is called like `var myWorldMap = svgWorldMap(mySVG)`, then the return data of `myWorldMap` looks something like this:

 ```js
 myWorldMap: {